tmikonen/quantitatively/_posts/2019-01-15-the-lotus-and-the-wheel-part2.md

 ---
 layout: post
-title: The Lotus and the Wheel, part 2
+title: The Lotus and the Wheel part 2
 subtitle: Hypergeometric distribution beats Monte Carlo - plus, a Mind Twister!
 post_description: Revisiting the Lotus and Wheel deck with better simulation and computation tools.
 Shedding more light into the deck by hypergeometric calculations, and setting a baseline for future posts.
 Also, a technical puzzle awaiting to be solved!
 bigimg: /img/lotus_and_wheel_part2/hg_illus.jpg